oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-to-Other-Microservices/non-helidon-rest-clients.md

 The ResponseExceptionMappers take the response returned and if it's not what's expected convert it into the appropriate exception, for example if your client is trying to retrieve some data and expects a `ItemNotFoundException` to be thrown if the data is not found just define and register a ResponseExceptionMapper so if the micro-service returns a http 404 (not found) code the mapper identifies it and throws a `ItemNotFoundException`

 ### Required libraries
 You will of course need to bring in the required libraries for the rest client builder.
-The Maven dependencies are as follows (the version numbers are correct as of Mid Feb 2020, but you may want to check for later versions..)
+The Maven dependencies are as follows (the version numbers are correct as of Mid Feb 2020, but you may want to check for later versions.)

 ```